 You may want to visit the EWG’s Skin Deep database and search your favorite sunscreen to see if it is to your liking.
 For now, I like Beauty Counter’s sunscreen that rates a 1 on the EWG database (the lower the number, the safer the ingredients).
-Beauty Counter has a variety of sunscreens (even some tinted ones) that all rate low on the EWG scale.
+Beauty Counter has a variety of clean sunscreens (even some tinted ones) that all rate low on the EWG scale.
 They are also nice for the face.
 Not all sunscreens are meant for use on the face and body.

 I have used Think Sport (baby version) when my daughter was a baby which was too white and thick for me, but I felt safe about it for my little one.

 Why do I care?
 Some chemicals in our skincare can be endocrine disruptors which may affect thyroid function.
 And, over time, I have seen my skin’s health improve when I use fewer chemicals.
 The skin is an organ, and I feel I must treat it kindly.
 But, my biggest reason for looking into the safety of my sunscreen is that I am using it every day.
 Products or foods that we use every single day have the biggest impact on our health and those are the things I like to give the biggest attention to change.

 New research also shows that these chemicals may be entering our bloodstream!
 One of these chemicals, oxybenzone, may be an endocrine disruptor, and if it is entering the bloodstream, one can only imagine it may affect thyroid function.